 More ways to meet people

-The best way to this is to attend an Effective Altruism Global conference.
-Once you’ve met a few people in the community, ask for more introductions.
+The best way to do this is to attend an Effective Altruism Global conference.
+There are over 10 each year all over the world.

 Start by aiming to meet people in a similar situation to yourself, since there will often be opportunities to help each other.
-Then, try to speak to people who are one or two steps ahead of you (e.g. if you want to start an organisation, meet people who started one last year).
+Then, try to speak to people who are one or two steps ahead of you in your career (e.g. if you want to start an organisation, meet people who started one last year).

 When you’re getting involved, look for “five-minute favours” – quick ways you can help someone else in the community.
 There are probably some small things you can do that will be a great help to someone else in the community, such as making an introduction or telling them about a book.
 This will both have an impact and let you meet even more people.

 Another way to get more involved is to visit, or even move to, one of the hubs of the community.
 These are, roughly in descending order of size: San Francisco, London / Oxford / Cambridge, Berlin, Boston, Melbourne / Sydney, New York and Vancouver.
 Read more about why and how to visit.